Message to dying newspapers: localities are NOT communities

 And politics remains committed to geography.
 Perhaps politicians need that message too: localities are NOT communities.

-3 thoughts on “Message to dying newspapers: localities are NOT communities
+3 responses to “Message to dying newspapers: localities are NOT communities”

 1. Your premise is wrong: your friend might not have found much of a gay community in Belfast, but that doesn’t mean he wasn’t part of a sporting community or a music scene.